-In order to estimate we will assume that the input plugins have set the Mem_Buf_Limit option (you can learn more about it in the Backpressure section).
+In order to that we will assume that the input plugins have set the Mem_Buf_Limit option (you can learn more about it in the Backpressure section).

-Fluent Bit has an internal binary representation for the data being processed, but when this data reach an output plugin, this one will likely create their own representation in a new memory buffer for processing.
-The best example are the InfluxDB and Elasticsearch output plugins, both needs to convert the binary representation to their respective-custom JSON formats before to talk to their backend servers.
+Fluent Bit has an internal binary representation for the data being processed, but when this data reaches an output plugin, it will likely create its own representation in a new memory buffer for processing.
+The best examples are the InfluxDB and Elasticsearch output plugins, both need to convert the binary representation to their respective custom JSON formats before it can be sent to the backend servers.

 Glibc and Memory Fragmentation

-Is well known that in intensive environments where memory allocations happens in the order of magnitude, the default memory allocator provided by Glibc could lead to a high fragmentation, reporting a high memory usage by the service.
+It is well known that in intensive environments where memory allocations happen in the orders of magnitude, the default memory allocator provided by Glibc could lead to high fragmentation, reporting a high memory usage by the service.

 It's strongly suggested that in any production environment, Fluent Bit should be built with jemalloc enabled (e.g. -DFLB_JEMALLOC=On).
 Jemalloc is an alternative memory allocator that can reduce fragmentation (among others things) resulting in better performance.